saoirse-defi/CI-MS3-hashboard/README.md

 The main use case for this software is to be a tool for forensic accounting on the blockchain.
 Many tools such as this are being developed by government agencies currently.
 It is my belief that normal people should be able to have access to similar tools.

-### Notes for Assessment Team

-Hashboard is a web application that allows users to search any public Ethereum address and view that account's transactions.
-These transactions can then be prioritised, giving the user the ability to add a text note.
-I have provided five sample Ethereum addresses below to aid the assessment team in the examination of this milestone project.
-Please note that any Ethereum public address can be used with this application.

-##### Ethereum Addresses for Examination purposes

-0x150F2F6860904dc4227d6f70d8b07a4853E3835a
-0x4863d57806d7872De6DaD21e5C6F95D6E00a8Ac6
-0xC762514665e8B6CA63DD762BB44012E4347a352E
-0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2
-0xBE0eB53F46cd790Cd13851d5EFf43D12404d33E8

 ## UX